 The Nant de Drance power plant has a capacity of 900 MW, making it one of the most powerful pumped storage plants in Europe.
-The power station is located 600 metres underground, between the Emosson and Vieux Emosson reservoirs, and once it's fully operational, it will be able to generate close to 2.5 billion KWh a year.
+It is located 600 meters underground, between the Emosson and Vieux Emosson reservoirs, and has a storage capacity of 20 million kWh.
 The plant offers flexible power generation, playing a key role in stabilising the electricity grid throughout Europe and in safeguarding Switzerland’s power supply.

 the capacity of the Nant de Drance plant, which is equivalent to that of the Gösgen nuclear power plant